cilium/tetragon/README.md

 </p>
 </details>

-For the rest of the use cases we will use the Tetragon CLI to give terse output.
+For the rest of the use cases we will use the Tetragon CLI to give the output.

 ### File Access